misiektoja/spotify_monitor/README.md

 curl -fsSLO https://raw.githubusercontent.com/misiektoja/spotify_monitor/refs/heads/main/docker-compose.yml
 ```

-On a native Linux container engine, export your numeric user ID and group ID so files created in the current directory belong to you instead of `root`.
-Docker-compatible runtimes on macOS and Windows normally do not need these values.
+Linux container engine requires to export your numeric user ID and group ID so files created in the current directory belong to you instead of `root`.

 ```sh
 export SPOTIFY_MONITOR_UID="$(id -u)"
 export SPOTIFY_MONITOR_GID="$(id -g)"
 ```

+Docker-compatible runtimes on macOS and Windows normally do not need these values.

 Run setup by itself: